 5.15.
-The potential for flooding in the region surrounding the site due to one or more natural causes, such as storm surge, wind generated waves, meteorological tsunamis or seiches, or extreme precipitation - or due to a combination of such events due to a common cause or due to a relatively high frequency of occurrence - shall be evaluated.
+The potential for flooding in the region surrounding the site due to one or more natural causes, such as storm surge, wind generated waves, meteorological tsunamis or seiches, or extreme precipitation - or due to a combination of such events that have a common cause or a relatively high frequency of occurrence - shall be evaluated.